hashicorp/terraform-provider-awscc/docs/data-sources/mediapackagev2_origin_endpoint.md

          ID3Timed metadata messages generate every 5 seconds whenever the content is ingested.</p>
          <p>Irrespective of this parameter, if any ID3Timed metadata is in the HLS input, it is passed through to the HLS output.</p>
 - `scte_hls` (Attributes) <p>The SCTE configuration.</p> (see [below for nested schema](#nestedatt--low_latency_hls_manifests--scte_hls))
+- `start_tag` (Attributes) <p>To insert an EXT-X-START tag in your HLS playlist, specify a StartTag configuration object with a valid TimeOffset.
+When you do, you can also optionally specify whether to include a PRECISE value in the EXT-X-START tag.</p> (see [below for nested schema](#nestedatt--low_latency_hls_manifests--start_tag))
 - `url` (String) <p>The egress domain URL for stream delivery from MediaPackage.</p>

 <a id="nestedatt--low_latency_hls_manifests--filter_configuration"></a>